-State Energy Sector Partnership and Training Grant and other Clean Energy Discretionary Grants
+4. State Energy Sector Partnership and Training Grant

 The State Energy Sector Partnership and Training Grant expands and continues the partnerships established under the Clean Energy Workforce Training Program (CEWTP).
 Through this initiative, the following training opportunities will be available to customers: